UV and You

 Total Body Photography

 The commonest kind of melanoma found on a skin check is Melanoma In Situ which is a very early melanoma that grows slowly over years and develops into more aggressive melanoma with a frequency that is at present unknown.
 While it remains Melanoma In Situ, it only jumps to another site (metastasises) rarely.
 It can be very subtle even under the dermatoscope, in fact even for the pathologist under the microscope.
 On skin with a lot of moles it can be difficult to pick up the subtle lesions of Melanoma In Situ or even more advanced Melanoma.
 In theory at least, these lesions might be found earlier using Total Body Photography year on year to detect new or growing lesions.
 We know how to monitor one lesion with photographs to exclude melanoma but there is little evidence to tell us how effective Total Body Photography actually is.
 It is thought to be a very good idea for people with lots of irregular shaped moles.
-At NSGP we can incorporate this into your skin check.
-The photographs can be held solely by you or backed up at the surgery as well according to your preference.
+At NSGP we are not currently able to take these photographs but total body photography is available locally.

 How often should you have a skin check?